cybozu/yrmcds/README.md

 Install
 -------

 On Ubuntu, `sudo make install` installs yrmcds under `/usr/local`.
-An upstart script and a logrotate configuration file are installed too.
+What `make install` does are:

+* Install yrmcdsd under `/usr/local/sbin`.
+* Install service start script for systemd or upstart.
+* Install logrotate script.
+* Create `/etc/yrmcds.conf`.

 About the name
 --------------